A person receiving therapy.

 Services

 If you or someone you know is struggling with mental health or substance use, the LBHA is here to help.
-They have a caring team that can provide support in various ways:
+Our caring team provides support in various ways:

-• Services for persons with Medical Assistance or no insurance
+• Resources for persons with Medical Assistance or no insurance

 • Specialty services for children, adults, and the elderly